kovart2/challenge-3/README.md

 ##### ENABLE_REVERSE_ORDER: `boolean`

-- Should the agent also check reversed pairs (USDC/DAI -> DAI/USDC)
+- Mode, that makes the agent also check reverse pairs (USDC/DAI -> DAI/USDC)
 - With this mode the agent detects down movements for both ratios
 - Default `true`